oleksandr-shvets/clonejs-nano/README.md

     return properdies;
 }
 ```
+The `__proto__` is a part of upcoming ECMA Script 6 standart.
+It should be relased by December 2013.
+Currently, all major browsers have `__proto__` support, except Internet Explorer.
+The `clone` function can be also implemented through function-constructors or `Object.create`.

 ### It really fast!

 It faster than any other framework, even VanillaJS!
 Yes, it creates class-objects faster than JS core creates class-functions!